scylladb/scylla-operator/README.md

 ## Contributing

-We would love for you to contribute to Scylla Operator, help make it even better and learn together!
+We would **love** you to contribute to Scylla Operator, help make it even better and learn together!
 Use these resources to help you get started:
 * `#scylla-operator` channel on [Slack](https://scylladb-users-slackin.herokuapp.com/).
 * [Contributing Guide](docs/contributing.md)

 ## Acknowledgements

-This project is based on cassandra operator, a community effort started by [yanniszark](https://github.com/yanniszark) of [Arrikto](https://www.arrikto.com/), as part of the [Rook project](https://rook.io/).
+This project is based on the Apache Cassandra Operator, a community effort started by [yanniszark](https://github.com/yanniszark) of [Arrikto](https://www.arrikto.com/), as part of the [Rook project](https://rook.io/).